ONEOKCAT/Vehicle_Notes/01_Vehicle_Network/02_Ethernet/02_SOME_IP/Autosar_SOME_IP.md

 #### 3.2.9.3 &#8194;Shutdown Behavior

->&#8194;&#8195;When a server service instance of an ECU is in the Repetition and Main Phase and is being stopped, a Stop Offer Service entry shall be sent out.
+>&#8194;&#8195;When a server service instance of an ECU is in the Repetition and Main Phase and is being stopped, a Stop Offer Service entry shall be sent out.
 >
 >&#8194;&#8195;When the link goes down for a server service instance in the Initial Wait Phase, Repetition Phase or Main Phase, the service discovery shall enter the Down Phase and reenter into Initial Wait Phase when the link is up again and the service is still available.
 >